ad-freiburg/esa2018-experiment/BLOGPOST.md

 4. How much does the discussion of the papers in the PC help decrease the randomness of the decisions, and does it even do that?
 5. And finally, what does this all mean for the future of peer review?

-To answer these questions, in 2018 we set up an experiment similar to the NIPS experiment, but with richer data and a deeper analysis.
+To answer these questions, in 2018 I conducted an experiment similar to the NIPS experiment, but with richer data and a deeper analysis.
 The target was the 26th edition of the "European Symposium on Algorithms" (ESA), a venerable algorithms conference.
 ESA receives around 300 submissions every year and has two tracks: the more theoretical Track A and the more practical Track B.
-For the experiment, we picked Track B, which received 51 submissions that year.
+For the experiment, I picked Track B, which received 51 submissions that year.
-Two independent PCs of 12 members each were set up, with the same distribution with respect to gender, seniority, continent and research area.
+Two independent PCs of 12 members each were set up, who produced a total of 313 reviews, each of which was later analyzed in detail.
-Overall 313 reviews were written.
 These numbers are smaller than for the NIPS experiment, but still large enough to yield meaningful results, yet small enough to allow for the time-intensive deeper analysis.

 Each PC had the goal to select 10-12 papers for acceptance, which corresponds to an acceptance rate of 20 - 25% (in the NIPS experiment, the acceptance rate was 22.5%).